Veep: ABC pilot

 A pilot for an American version of The Thick of It was produced as a candidate for the 2007–08 season on ABC.
 Also titled The Thick of It, it was developed for American audiences by writers Mitch Hurwitz and Richard Day and followed a low-level member of the United States Congress and his staff.
 Iannucci had a production credit on the show, but he was not otherwise involved.
 The pilot was produced by Sony Pictures Television and BBC Worldwide and directed by Christopher Guest.

 In the pilot, John Michael Higgins played newly-elected Congressman Albert Alger, and Oliver Platt played committee chairman Malcolm Tucker.
 Rhea Seehorn portrayed Ollie Tadzio, an ambitious young speechwriter, and Michael McKean played Glen Glahm, "a former campaign operative who's now the Chief of Staff" for the congressman.
+Seehorn and McKean would later appear in the seventh season of Veep.

 ABC did not pick up the show for its fall 2007 schedule.
 Iannucci distanced himself from the pilot, stating, "It was terrible...they took the idea and chucked out all the style.
 It was all conventionally shot and there was no improvisation or swearing.
 It didn't get picked up, thank God."